 Waterless formulations are having a moment for good reason.
 A traditional serum is 60-80% water, which requires preservation, adds weight for shipping, and provides no actual skincare benefit.
 Waterless formulations use oils, butters, and active-rich bases instead, delivering higher concentrations in smaller packages.
 A waterless vitamin C powder you mix fresh provides 100% L-ascorbic acid versus the typical 10-20% in a water-based serum.
 The catch: texture is different (thicker, sometimes greasier), and you're responsible for mixing or activating the product correctly.
 Not ideal when you're functioning on 5 hours of sleep, but brilliant for maximizing active concentration per dollar spent.

 Refillable and concentrated systems reduce packaging waste while maintaining performance.
 You buy a glass bottle once, then purchase concentrated refills in minimal packaging.
 Brands like Hanni and Kjaer Weis do this for skincare and makeup.
-The economics make sense: a refill pod costs $18-24 versus $35-42 for the original product with packaging.
+The economics make sense: a refill pod costs around $18-24 versus around $35-42 for the original product with packaging.
 The active percentages and formulations are identical—you're just not re-buying the same glass bottle six times.
 The friction point is remembering to actually order refills before you run out, which requires more planning than most of us manage between school pickups and trial prep.

 For a complete breakdown of how to structure an eco-effective routine with these different formulation types, see our guide to building an eco-effective skincare routine on a budget.